 - Mohammad-reza Golabchi – mrg47

-- Mohammad is working on multistable textured shells.
-His research investigates the structural properties of shell surfaces where local indentations are used to replace the isotropic behaviour of the shell, and studies the possibilities of using these shells as multistable structures.
+- Mohammad is working on multistable textured shells, specifically the properties of shell surfaces where local indentations are used to replace the isotropic behaviour of the shell, for use as multistable structures.

 - Pooya Sareh – pps25

 - With a diverse background in art and engineering, Pooya is interested in linking engineering and industrial design with geometry, visual arts and architecture.
 His current research involves computational design of origami tessellations and geometry of folding.
 More of his artwork (mainly surreal cartoons) can be found on his website: www.pooyasareh.com.

 The following students are doing their final year project with the Advanced Structures Group.